LUWIZ

 What an exploitable feed must contain

-Descriptive and normalized titles, complete attributes (color, size, material, compatibility), price and currency, near-real-time stock level, GTIN, product category, and canonical URL.
-Each missing field is a filter you fail.
-An agent looking for "waterproof size 42 in stock" mechanically discards any product that does not declare these three attributes.
+Descriptive, normalized titles, complete attributes (color, size, material, compatibility), price and currency, near-real-time stock level, GTIN, product category, and canonical URL.
+Every missing field is a filter you fail.
+An agent searching for "waterproof size 42 in stock" mechanically rules out any product not declaring those three attributes.

 Freshness and synchronization

-A wrong price or a product announced as available when it is out of stock destroys trust, on both the user and platform sides.
-Synchronize stock and price at least daily, ideally in continuous flow.
+A wrong price or a product advertised as available while it is out of stock destroys trust, both user-side and platform-side.
+Synchronize stock and prices at least daily, ideally as a continuous stream.
 Data freshness becomes a direct competitive advantage in agentic commerce.

 Key takeaway